This week’s topic is, well, timely.

 Check your leaves periodically.
 You might want to mark more leaves each time if you see new ones.
 This is a long-term project, so be patient.

 We marked some of the new leaves on our lemon tree a few years ago.
 Our marked leaves remained on the tree through one entire year.
 The tree dropped a lot of leaves a couple of times, but our marked ones held on.
-Unfortunately our marked leaves were lost before the experiment was finished when someone trimmed the tree.
+Unfortunately, our marked leaves were lost before the experiment was finished when someone -- who didn't know about our experiment -- trimmed the tree.
 We are going to try again this year.